INFORMATION PACKAGE 2019-2020

 The list of countries whose nationals need a visa to enter Croatia can be found at the pages of the Ministry of Foreign and European Affairs - http://www.mvep.hr/en/.

 Visas CANNOT be applied for or extended in Croatia!
 Please contact the Croatian embassy in your country of residence for more information.
-You will receive an acceptance letter that covers some of the documentation needed for your visa application as soon as your complete application has been approved by your host – the Edward Bernays College of Communication Management.
+You will receive an acceptance letter that covers some of the documentation needed for your visa application as soon as your complete application has been approved by your host – the Edward Bernays University College.

 In order to regulate the residence permit students need to submit the following documents:

-- Acceptance letter from the Edward Bernays College of Communication Management stating the purpose of your stay (in Croatian)
+Acceptance letter from the Edward Bernays University College stating the purpose of your stay (in Croatian)

 – 1000HRK (approx. 120EUR min./month)